 Editors exist to support a writer in making the writer’s copy as good as it can be.
-A writer that cares about their craft should love working with an editor, because they learn and their work is improved.
+A writer that cares about their craft should love working with an editor because they learn and their work is improved.

 Without writers, an editor’s job doesn’t exist.
 Therefore, editors should appreciate what a writer does and help them improve.
 When a writer improves and returns better copy, an editor’s job is easier and everyone wins.
-When bad copy is returned, both roles then have more work to do to get the piece ready for publication or returning to the client.
+When bad copy is returned, both roles then have more work to do to get the piece ready for publication or return to the client.